MayankSharma1007/spec-change-demo/specification.md

-# Version 1.0 - Specification
+# Version 2.0 - Specification (Updated)

-- The system shall perform addition of two numbers.
+- The system shall perform addition and subtraction of two numbers.
-- The system shall display the result.
+- The system shall display the result with the operation label.